AlexNecakov/FoodDataApp/Report.md

 Though React gave us the option of using either Javascript or Typescript, we chose to do the majority of development in Typescript.
 As neither of us were very familiar with React to start off, we based our code off of the Multi-Tabbed template Expo provides when creating a new project.
 This template included Stack and BottomTab navigators, which we went through and reverse-engineered partway through the project.
 The Multi-Tabbed template happened to be in Typsecript, and neither of us having a preference for JS over TS, we stuck with Typescript for consistency.

 ## Cloud Service: Firebase
+We use Firestore Database for data storage.
+User can store/fetch scanned data from the database.
+To access the cloud service, specific message is required to pass to Firebase, including API Key, project ID and APP ID.
+The access requirement is in the "db" folder.
+This folder could help us connect to Firestore and perform actions on the database.
+The cloud service is initially disconnected from the app.
+Connection between the app and the cloud service will be created when the user press "upload"/"reload" button.
+The database stores the following information:

+ - Barcode Number
+ - upload date and time
+ - Calories of product
+ - Product Name

+When users retrieve data from the database, all of the information will be passed to the app, but only Product Name and Calories of Product will be displayed.

 ## UI Design/App Flow
 Working in React Typescript had our UI development integrated very closely with our backend development.
 Our final design consists of three main screens: